-Brian is an Australian author, educator, commercial consultant, and psychologist who has lived and worked in China for ten years.
-He now divides his time between both countries.
+Brian is an Australian author, educator, and psychologist who lived

 Author's website: China Australia Consult